padmalcom/pygaze/README.md

 # pygaze
-pygaze is a library based on https://github.com/hysts/pytorch_mpiigaze_demo and eth-xgaze to estimate the gaze of humans.
+pygaze is a wrapper for the outstanding work of [pytorch_mpiigaze_demo](https://github.com/hysts/pytorch_mpiigaze_demo) and [eth-xgaze](https://ait.ethz.ch/projects/2020/ETH-XGaze/) to provide an api to estimate the gaze of humans.

 <a href="https://www.buymeacoffee.com/padmalcom" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>